 Look at the coolant level in the radiator reserve tank.
 Make sure it is between the MAX and MIN lines.
-If it is below the MIN line, see Adding Engine Coolant on page 132 for information on adding the proper coolant.
+If it is below the MIN line, see Adding Engine Coolant on page 134 for information on adding the proper coolant.

-Refer to Owner's Maintenance Checks on page 122 for information on checking other items in your Honda.
+Refer to Owner's Maintenance

+Checks on page 124 for information about checking other items on your vehicle.

-Improving Fuel Economy
+Fuel Economy Improving Fuel Economy

 • Always maintain your vehicle according to the maintenance schedule.
-See Owner's Maintenance Checks on page 122.
+See Owner's Maintenance Checks on page 124.

-For example, an underinflated tire causes more "rolling resistance," which uses fuel.
+For example, an underinflated tire causes more "rolling resistance," which uses more fuel.